 Grilled Zucchini Lasagna (Video)

-Grilled Zucchini Lasagna uses thick slices of barely-grilled zucchini to replace the noodles for a low-carb and gluten-free version of lasagna that is also vegetarian if you don’t add sausage!
-I love these flavors, and this is a favorite zucchini dish I look forward to every fall, and it can easily be vegetarian if you don’t add the sausage!
+Grilled Zucchini Lasagna uses thick slices of barely-grilled zucchini instead of noodles for a low-carb and gluten-free version of lasagna!
+This is a favorite zucchini dish I look forward to every fall, and it can easily be vegetarian if you don’t add the sausage!

-This recipe for Grilled Zucchini Lasagna is for vegetable gardeners in the northern hemisphere who might be wondering how to use those huge zucchinis that suddenly seem to appear overnight when the garden is winding down.
-For years I’ve been making “lasagna” using zucchini in place of the lasagna noodles, and this is one of my favorite uses for those monster zucchinis that are inevitable if you have a garden.
-Now that I no longer have room in my garden for zucchini plants, I buy giant zucchini at the farmers market to make this!
+This recipe for Grilled Zucchini Lasagna is for vegetable gardeners who might be wondering how to use those huge zucchinis that suddenly seem to appear overnight when the garden is winding down.
+For years I’ve been making “lasagna” using zucchini in place of the lasagna noodles, and this is one of my favorite uses for those monster zucchinis so I’m reminding you about it for Friday Favorites this week to entice you to try it!

 Grilling the zucchini removes some of the liquid that might otherwise make the lasagna too watery, and if you don’t have an outdoor grill you could certainly do this step on a stove-top grill pan (affiliate link).
-Of course, using zucchini instead of pasta makes a delicious version of lasagna that’s lower in carbs, gluten-free, and South Beach Diet friendly, and it’s also vegetarian if you don’t add sausage to the sauce!
+Of course, using zucchini instead of pasta makes a delicious version of lasagna that’s low in carbs, gluten-free, and South Beach Diet friendly, and it can also be vegetarian if you don’t add sausage to the sauce!